-OTHER Will your demonstration include the following: Electrical equipment and/or power supply? □ Yes □ No Overhead hazards? □ Yes □ No Airborne contaminates? (i.e. dust, molds, vapours, fumes etc.) □ Yes □ No If you answered YES to any of the above, please explain what is planned to eliminate or mitigate the risk.
-The COVID-19 guidelines will be subject to change based on the COVID-19 guidelines competition.
-How are you ensuring that you will be following the COVID-19 protocol · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · competition.
-How are you ensuring that you will be following the COVID-19 protocol ·

-^{} Prior to beginning your demonstration for the judges, please identify to the judges any modifications that are needed in your submitted plan because of any changes in the COVID-19 guidelines and protocol that was not previously required.
+Will your demonstration include the following: 18.
+Electrical equipment and/or power supply? □ N/A □ Yes □ No 19.
+Overhead hazards? □ N/A □ Yes □ No 20.
+Airborne contaminates? (i.e. dust, molds, vapours, fumes etc.) □ N/A □ Yes □ No ou answered YES to any of the three items listed above, please explain what is planned to eliminate or igate the risk.
+21. The COVID-19 guidelines will be subject to change based on the COVID-19 guidelines of competition.
+How are you ensuring that you will be following the CO presentation? · 22.
+Do you anticipate informing the judges of any modifications that are needed plan because of any changes in the COVID-19 guidelines and protocol that w required? s, please explain what you anticipate may change within the current Covid-19 guidelines prior to your onstration date.